pojntfx/hydrapp/README.md

 ![Screenshot of the create PGP key dialog](./docs/screenshot-create-pgp-key.png)

-The first GitHub Actions secret you need to save is `PGP_PASSWORD`; simply use the password you've created above as the value (base64-encoded).
+The first GitHub Actions secret you need to save is `PGP_KEY_PASSWORD`; simply use the password you've created above as the value (base64-encoded).

 Now that you've generated your key, you can add it to your repository's secrets; let's start with the PGP key ID.
 To find it, copy the string next to your key's email:

 ![Screenshot of the PGP key ID](./docs/screenshot-copy-pgp-key-id.png)

-Save this in a new GitHub Actions secret `PGP_ID` in the repository you've set up earlier.
+Save this in a new GitHub Actions secret `PGP_KEY_ID` in the repository you've set up earlier.

 Next, let's add the PGP _private_ key's contents to the repo.
 To do so, export the key with armor and base64-encoding enabled, copy it's content and add it to a secret named `PGP_KEY`: